 We are a non-profit 501(c)3 organization and believe that Pets Are Worth Saving.
-Our mission is to save as many lives as we can in our area.
-If you can help by fostering, doing chores at the PAWS shelter, or other tasks that need to be done, please contact us.
-The dogs always love going for walks, and being with people.
+Donations are always welcome.
+We could use dog food & treats, as well as money.
+If you would like to foster, or help out with our dogs, please contact us.
+The dogs always love going for walks, and to be with people.
 Please consider volunteering to spend some time with them -- and taking them out to have some fun!
-If you can't help us with hands-on tasks, donations are always very welcome.
-We could use dog food & treats, as well as monetary donations.

 If you can help us in our efforts to save lives, donations can be made to email@example.com via PayPal.
 Thank you so much!

 We also list our pets on Montana Pets on the Net at this website -- www.montanapets.org/chinook/.
 You can visit other Montana shelters from this website, as well as from Petfinder.